 - Knowledge about Store requirements.
 Knowing what those restrictions and policies are in advance saves you an enormous amount of time on revisions.

 - Stores best practices.
-It’s also super beneficial to work with an agency that’s already familiar with Amazon’s available layouts.
+It’s also super beneficial to work with an Amazon agency that’s already familiar with Amazon’s available layouts.

 - Avoid wasting time on re-submissions.
 We know which qualifications allow you to move faster through the creation and submission process.